rockcrafters/chiselled-jre/README.md

 ## `acmeair` on Apache Tomcat

-In this test the official tomcat images were used for temurin and corretto:
+In this test the official tomcat images were used for Temurin and Corretto:
  - `tomcat:9.0.72-jre8-temurin-jammy`
  - `tomcat:9.0.72-jdk8-corretto-al2`